 Tiki, from a software engineering standpoint, is a monolithic application.
-We have strong opinions on the advantages of this approach to avoid development fragmentation and ease refactoring.
+We have strong opinions on the advantages of this approach to avoid development fragmentation and to ease refactoring.
+Please see: http://pluginproblems.com/ and Versions.

 Tiki has various mechanisms to allow extensions and customisations.
 In fact, more ways than most modular software.

 If you are new to Tiki, before you start down this list, keep in mind that Tiki is extremely flexible.
-In most cases where you'd use a plugin or write code in another system, in Tiki you are expected to use an existing Wiki plugin or setup a Tracker.
+In most cases where you'd use a plugin or write code in another system, in Tiki you are expected to configure one of the 2000+ preferences, use an existing Wiki plugin or setup a tracker.

 Themes; to cleanly change the look and feel